zpix1/yt-anti-translate/README.md

 1. **Report bugs**: If you find any issues, please open an issue in this repository
 2. **Suggest features**: Have an idea to improve the extension?
 Let me know by opening an issue
 3. **Submit code**: Feel free to fork the repository and submit pull requests
+4. **Join our Discord server**: You can also join our [Discord server](https://discord.gg/B2aaaEdmEw) to discuss development and contribute.

 ## Support